Adelais0/RxSemaphore/README.md

 ## Example

-To run the `Example.playground`, clone the repo, and run `pod install` from the Example directory first.
+To run the `Example.playground`, clone the repo, and run `pod install` from the Example directory first.

 ```swift
 let o1 = PublishSubject<Int>()